NJUSEZYZ/NJUSEZYZ.github./README.md

-# NJUSEZYZ.github.io
+# njusezyz.github.io
-my first Web
+This is my first Web